-No interaction study has been performed with oral contraceptives.
+No interaction study has been performed with oral contracentives.
 Lenalidomide is not an enzyme inducer.
 In an in vitro study with human hepatocytes, lenalidomide, at various concentrations tested did not induce CYP1A2, CYP2B6, CYP2C9, CYP2C19 and CYP3A4/5.
 Therefore, induction leading to reduced efficacy of medicinal products, including hormonal contraceptives, is not expected if lenalidomide is administered alone.
-However, dexamethasone is known to be a weak to moderate inducer of CYP3A4 and is likely to also affect other enzymes as well as transporters.
+However, devamethasone is known to be a weak to moderate inducer of CYP3A4 and is likely to also affect other enzymes as well as transporters.
 It may not be excluded that the efficacy of oral contraceptives may be reduced during treatment.
-Effective measures to avoid pregnancy must be taken (see sections 4.4 and 4.6).
+Effective measures to avoid pregnancy must be taken (see sections Special warnings and precautions for use and Fertility, pregnancy and lactation).